How to get through Customs & Security on ARRIVAL:

 The following information apply for a traveller entering Cuba for tourism purposes.

 - When you arrive at the Varadero Airport you are guided by Officials to enter in the Arrivals building where you can find the IMMIGRATION area.
-The Cuban Customs area is composed of several short enclosed halls with a booth where the Immigration Official is sitting behing a tall counter.
-Most Custom Officials speak some english.
+The Cuban Customs area is composed of several short enclosed halls with a booth where the Immigration Official is sitting behind a tall counter.
+Most Custom Officials speak some English.
 You have to go to the booth one person at the time, but young children can go with an adult.

 - The Official will check your passport and Tourist Card (tourist visa).
 This Cuban Tourist Card (Visa Tarjeta del Turista) is provided by your travel agency, tour operator or airline.
 If you don't have one you will have to purchase it from the immigration officials upon entry, cost is 20 CUC.

 - As of May 1st 2010, every person travelling to Cuba is required to have health insurance coverage in order to enter the country.
 Upon arrival, travelers may be required to present a proof of medical coverage valid for the period of their stay in Cuba, in the form of an insurance policy, insurance certificate, medical assistance card, etc. But you are not required to show any proof of immunizations or a vaccination card.

 - The Immigration Official will stamp, detach and keep the first half of your Tourist Card.
-You have to turn in the second half when you exit Cuba so it's VERY important not to loose the second half of your tourist card during your stay, it costs 15 CUC to replace and it could be a long and complicated process.
+You have to turn in the second half when you exit Cuba so it's VERY important not to lose the second half of your tourist card during your stay, it costs 15 CUC to replace and it could be a long and complicated process.

 - After your passport and tourist card have been checked, the Custom Officer will then press a buzzer button to unlock the door beside you, exit the booth through this door.